INTS offers a professionally-oriented major, and

-Below are the requirements for the revised International Studies (INTS) major, effective Fall 2016.
+Below are the requirements for the International Studies (INTS) major:

-- Information regarding the original major (pre-Fall 2016) is located here.
+- Information regarding the original major (pre-Fall 2016) is located on the degree audit page in students' portals.
 Please contact an INTS advisor for questions regarding the revised and original major.

 International Studies Program Requirements